bradley/Guise/README.md

 ## Example

-If the user navigates to /mao or /charles, the correct response for the given pet will be rendered.
+If the user navigates to /mao or /charles, the correct response for the given individual will be rendered.
 Each route uses the 'speak!' method, but in the context of its controller class.

 	class App < Sinatra::Application